TechCollect is committed to recycling e-waste responsibly

 How is TechCollect keeping e-waste out of landfill and recycling responsibly?

-Your e-waste goes to one of our recyclers, who operate to sound environmental and workplace health & safety standards, and ensure at least 90% of the commodities recovered from the e-waste we collect and dismantle are used as raw materials in the manufacture of new products.
+Your e-waste goes to one of our recyclers, who operate to sound environmental and workplace health & safety standards, and ensure at least 90% of the material recovered from the e-waste we collect and recycle are used as raw materials in the manufacture of new products.

 All recyclers participating in the TechCollect program have undergone the following processes at every site:

-- Independent Certification to ISO 14001 – the international benchmark for environmental management
+- Certification to ISO 14001 – the international benchmark for environmental management

-- Independent Audit – TechCollect employs an independent environmental auditor to audit every recycling and processing site that we use.
+- Independent Audit – TechCollect employs an independent environmental and health and safety auditor to audit every recycling site that we use.

 You can find out more about our Recycling Partners here.

-TechCollect meets and often exceeds the government set recycling targets, with over 90% of commodities recovered, to be used as raw materials in the manufactures of new products.
+TechCollect meets and often exceeds the government set recycling targets, recycling over 20,000 tonnes in 2019/20.

 Why is it important to recycle responsibly?